Opioids. Back Pain. Treatment Options. Chiropractic has a place

 Interdisciplinary care challenges differences among professions and their

-recommendation standards so that a patient receives a consistent
+recommendation standards so that a patient gets a consistent

 therapy message with current treatment guidelines.
 Activity messages

 do vary by profession though: nurses were more restrictive in